truecoach/styleguides/README.md

 # TrueCoach Styleguides

-*The TrueCoach styleguides are a work in progess*
+*The TrueCoach styleguides are a clone of [DockYard/styleguides](https://github.com/DockYard/styleguides).*

+*Sections which have yet to be upated are marked as [wip] or work in progess*

 ### Engineering